 Give your AI connection a unique name to identify it within your project.

-Your AI app must be accessible via an HTTPS endpoint that accepts POST requests and returns a JSON response containing the actual output of your AI app.
+Your AI app must be accessible via an HTTPS endpoint that accepts POST requests and returns any response containing the actual output of your AI app.

 Configure the payload that gets sent to your endpoint when Confident AI calls it.
 JSON mode lets you map available variables into a JSON structure, while the Code editor lets you write a Python function for conditional logic, data transformation, or full programmatic control over the request body.